Woodsmoke Reduction Program

 The Woodsmoke Reduction Program (Program) offers financial incentives for homeowners to replace old, inefficient, and highly polluting wood stoves, wood inserts, or fireplaces with cleaner burning and more efficient home heating devices.
 California residents using uncertified wood stoves or wood inserts or fireplaces as their primary heat source may be eligible for incentives towards the purchase and installation of qualifying devices.
 The incentive amounts vary depending on the location of the residence and the household income, with some households qualifying for the full replacement cost.

 Senate Bill 563 established the Woodsmoke Reduction Program to be administered by CARB to promote the voluntary replacement of old wood-burning stoves with cleaner and more efficient alternatives.
-The bill also authorized money from the Greenhouse Gas Reduction Fund (GGRF) to be allocated for incentives offered as part of the Program.
-The State Legislature committed $5,000,000 in 2016-2017 budget and $3,000,000 in the 2018-2019 budget.
+The legislation also authorizes money from the Greenhouse Gas Reduction Fund (GGRF) to be appropriated for incentives offered as part of the Program.
+State Budgets appropriated $5,000,000 in fiscal year (FY) 2016-2017, $3,000,000 in FY 2018-2019, $5,000,000 in FY 2021-2022, and $5,000,000 in FY 2022-2023, to CARB to incentivize replacement of old, uncertified wood burning devices with cleaner options.
 The Program is implemented by the California Air Pollution Control Officers Association (CAPCOA) in coordination with local air pollution control districts or air quality management districts (Districts).
 CAPCOA works with the Districts to determine how much funding will be available to each District participating in the Program.

 The Woodsmoke Reduction Program is part of California Climate Investments (CCI), a Statewide program that puts billions of cap-and-trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment – particularly in disadvantaged communities.